 Just as all mosquito repellents are not the same, all mosquito species are not the same.
 So even though they are significant pests, you don’t need to worry about getting bitten by all of them.
 To reiterate, only female mosquitoes bite, which causes red itchy bumps on your skin.
 They bite because they seek nutrition from your blood – which helps them develop their eggs.
 But females of only some mosquito species will bite you.

 Of about 3,000 species, only a handful of mosquito species bite humans.
 Instead, some mosquitoes prefer biting other animals.
-For example, Culiseta melanura exclusively bites birds, while Uranotaenia sapphirina feed on amphibians and reptiles.
+For example, Culiseta melanura exclusively bites birds, while Uranotaenia sapphirina feeds on amphibians and reptiles.

 Conclusion

 Now you know that you cannot believe every mosquito myth you hear.
 Not all mosquitoes are the same.
-Only a few species bite humans, and only a few out of them carry diseases.
+Only a few species bite humans, and only a few of them carry diseases.
 Thankfully, there are a lot of good plant-based mosquito repellents that do not include harmful chemical ingredients that you can choose from to keep annoying pests away.

 So be wise and get rid of mosquitoes the right way.
 Call an experienced pest control professional to take a look and suggest the most appropriate remedy to manage the mosquito situation.